patterns-ai-core/langchainrb/README.md

 ##### Usage

-Just call `Langchan::Loader.load` with the path to the file or a URL you want to load.
+Just call `Langchain::Loader.load` with the path to the file or a URL you want to load.

 ```ruby
 Langchaing::Loader.load('/path/to/file.pdf')